 Shopping for A Pocket Knife

 It is highly recommended that if you travel out into the wilderness that you keep a pocket knife with you, and that you make sure it is always sharp.
-While it is not necessary to always keep your knife razor sharp, it is a good idea to regularly sharpen the blade of your knife and other outdoor tools including your machetes, hatchets, axes, meat cleavers, wood chisels etc.
+While it is not necessary to always keep your knife razor sharp, it is a good idea to regularly sharpen the blade of your knife and other outdoor tools including your machetes, hatchets, axes, meat cleavers, wood chisels etc. You might also like to see our article on how to select the top backpacking knife to keep you protected.

 There is nothing MORE DANGEROUS than a dull pocket knife.
 Just imagine being off the grid and you reach for your cutting tool, but it is too dull to work!
 That isn’t just inconvenient – it is downright dangerous.

 Finding the right knife for you can be challenging, but we recommend that if you are new to knives in general or simply need a little help in finding which knife is right for you, you should head into your local surplus store to get the assistance of a qualified and knowledgeable salesperson.
+For more insight on how to sharpen a knife using a stone, see our popular article to this topic.

 Since you will rely on the knife out in the wilderness, you will need to purchase a high-quality pocket knife that you like.
 After all, some knives just won’t cut it.